unnynet/unnynet-docs/docs/advanced/achievements.md

 * **Reward Points** - The amount of points a player gets when the achievement is completed.
 * **Published** - unpublished achievements are not visible and can't be completed by a player;
 * **Icon** - must be 512x512 or 1024x1024 image.
 UnnyNet automatically crops it to a circle.
 Please use colored pictures, because UnnyNet applies grayscale style for uncompleted achievements.
+* **Multiple Levels** - make the achievement with multiple level.
+For example you might have achievement to **won a match 100/200/300** times.
+So instead of creating 3 different achievements, you can have only one, but with multiple levels.
+The rest of the logic will be taken care by UnnyNet.

 ### Achievements UI